The Solent: History

 Remains of human habitation have been found from the prehistoric, Roman, and Saxon eras, showing that humans retreated towards progressively higher ground over these periods.
 Offshore from Bouldnor, Isle of Wight, divers have found at 11 m depth the submerged remains of a wooden building that was built there on land around 6000 BC when the sea level was lower and the land was higher.

 There is an early Norman period report that much land on the south of Hayling Island was lost to sea flood.
 South of Hayling Island in the Solent is a deposit of stones, which scuba divers found to be the remains of a stone building, probably a church.
 There is an old report that this church was formerly in the middle of Hayling Island.
 If similar amounts of land have been lost on other parts of the Solent shore, the Solent was likely to have been much narrower in Roman times, and it is possible to believe Diodorus Siculus's report that in his time men could wade to the Isle of Wight at low tide.
-Similarly, it is known that Selsey was once a port town, with Selsey Abbey and a cathedra recorded until 1075, when the see of the Diocese of Sussex was moved inland to Chichester.